 I know that canned tuna is a staple in many food pantries.
 However, I’ve discovered that after a couple of years, canned tuna becomes mushy.
 Now, if you love the taste of tuna, you may not mind the mushy version, but for me, I really didn’t like it.
 Also, tuna from various parts of the world has been known to contain mercury and other contaminants.

 As flour ages, it can develop a stale, rancid smell.
 Additionally, it likely contains the microscopic eggs of flour weevils, which will hatch at some point.
-To get the longest possible shelf life out of flour, first place it in an airtight container and freeze it for about a week.
-This will kill the insect eggs.
+To get the longest possible shelf life out of flour, first, place it in an airtight container and freeze it for about a week.
+This kills the insect eggs.
 Then, before storing it, add an oxygen absorber or two, depending on the size of the container.
 Still, you can expect a shelf life of 18 months or so from flour, which is why most preppers prefer to store wheat.
+Wheat is more versatile and is one of my top ten foods to stock up on.

 4. Saltine crackers